 Is this strong inner conviction responsible for the success of Shutterstock?

-I try to constantly challenge myself.
-It is important not to step on the spot, but to develop more and more.
+I try to challenge myself constantly.
+It is important not to step on the spot, but to keep evolving.
 Learning is a process of constant small changes.
-One makes mistakes, learns from them and then goes on.
+You make mistakes, learn from them and then continue.

 The success of Shutterstock is ultimately the result of previous mistakes.
 And now I am constantly looking for opportunities for improvement Company, For example, I'm trying to figure out how to bring new developments to market faster, improve marketing, and so on.

 Already in the first year, I hired employees to help me with the technological development.
 I also worked with first external photographers.

 You have to imagine, in the beginning I did everything myself, went through the streets of New York, searched for suitable motifs, edited and uploaded the pictures, and at the same time took over all other tasks.